acterglobal/a3/docs/content/docs/getting-started/setup.md

  - [Rustup](https://rustup.rs/) setup for Rust
  - Android NDK / XCode setup for the target - and device or simulator set up
  - [flutter](https://docs.flutter.dev/get-started/install)
- -

 _Note_ on the Android NDK.
-[Because of a change with the paths, you need to have NDKv22 install](https://github.com/bbqsrc/cargo-ndk/issues/38) (v23 and above don't work at the moment).
+We use `cargo-ndk` internally, which we've only tested with NDK r23.
+If you have troubles, try removing the NDK and installing version r23.

 ## Setup